philcockfield/ui-harness/README.md

 - source-maps.
 - hide "API" in index column if there is no propsTypes.
+- default create the "/specs" folder from start() method.
+- color prop on sample <MyComponent>.
 -----

 - .start("./src/specs") => auto detect non-existence of that path, and look for "/lib" version